EngagingNetworks/page-builder-code-blocks/read-more-expand.md

 </div>
 ```

-Any HTML that appears between the moreinfo-content div will be hidden until the moreinfo-heading is clicked.
+Any content that appears between the moreinfo-content div will be hidden until the moreinfo-heading is clicked.